KEMET Corporation

-KEMET Corporation, a subsidiary of Yageo Corporation (TAIEX: 2327), is an American company which manufactures a broad selection of capacitor technologies such as tantalum, aluminum, multilayer ceramic, film, paper, polymer electrolytic, and supercapacitors.
-KEMET also manufacturers a variety of other passive electronic components, such as AC line filters, EMI cores and filters, flex suppressors, electro-mechanical devices (relays), metal composite inductors, ferrite products, and transformers/magnetics.
+KEMET Corporation, a subsidiary of Yageo Corporation (TAIEX: 2327), manufactures a broad selection of capacitor technologies such as tantalum, aluminum, multilayer ceramic, film, paper, polymer electrolytic, and supercapacitors.
+KEMET also manufacturers a variety of other passive electronic components, such as AC line filters, EMI cores and filters, flex suppressors, electro-mechanical devices (relays), metal composite inductors, ferrite products, sensors and transformers/magnetics.
 The product line consists of nearly 5 million distinct part configurations distinguished by various attributes, such as dielectric (or insulating) material, configuration, encapsulation, capacitance (at various tolerances), voltage, performance characteristics, and packaging.

 History

 In 1919, KEMET Laboratories was founded by Union Carbide Corporation to capitalize on its purchase of Cooper Research Company of Cleveland, Ohio.
 Cooper had developed an alloy that could be used in the manufacture of vacuum tube components.
 The name "KEMET" is derived from the words "chemical" and "metallurgy."

 In 1958, KEMET changed its market focus to the tantalum capacitor.
 In 1969, the company entered the market of ceramic capacitors.

 In 1990, KEMET Electronics Corporation was acquired from Union Carbide and after two years, the company went public on the New York Stock Exchange under the symbol KEM.
 This ended all ties with Union Carbide.

 KEMET acquired the tantalum business unit of EPCOS AG in 2007, Evox Rifa Group Oyj and Arcotronics Italia S.p.A. in 2008, Cornell Dubilier Foil, LLC and Niotan Incorporated in 2012.

 In 2012, the company completed the acquisition of Cornell Dubilier Foil, LLC and Niotan Incorporated.

 In 2017 the company announced the closing of a deal to purchase a controlling share of NEC Tokin.
 After the purchase by KEMET concludes on April 10, 2017, NEC Tokin will be renamed "TOKIN Corporation".

 On November 11, 2019, it was announced that KEMET would be acquired by Yageo of Taiwan.
 On June 15, 2020, KEMET became a fully owned subsidiary of Yageo.